 It’s crucial to define your user roles and assign responsibilities to each of your employees because:

 - They’re making your website more secure.
 Knowing what are the capabilities of each of your employees will not just suppress the undesired actions, but it will also make your head cooler.
 You won’t need to think about “what could happen” with your website and the progress you achieved.

 - They help you to define your workflows.
 Building a sustainable system will make your business a well-oiled machine.
 Knowing who does what will definitely save your time and energy.

 - It’s clear for your employees what they need to do.
-Having too many functions and capabilities you don’t need may be frustrating.
+Having too many functions and capabilities you don’t need may be frustrating and impact on employee engagement.
 So giving user roles to your employees will make their work more efficient, and they will easily navigate through your website.